 Propolis can be valuable for anything involving bacteria or germs.
 It is said that any propolis treatment should work within three weeks or it is not going to work.
 The best way I have found to extract the properties from propolis is through an alcohol/water extraction.
 You can apply it with the alcohol, or you can slowly heat it, after straining, to evaporate the alcohol.
 Be careful never to get it too hot; many chemical constituents are heat sensitive.

 Because of its anti-bacterial properties, propolis has received rave reviews for blemishes.
-Bee propolis in a product helps keep the skin clean and free from germs.
+Bee propolis in a organic skin care product helps keep the skin clean and free from germs.
 For serious blemishes or acne, it can be applied topically as well as taken internally.